dynamsoft-docs/license-server-docs/about/terms.md

 ### Soft Binding

-For editions other than the JavaScript edition, by default the UUID is generated via "Soft Binding" which means the gathered hardware information is combined with a random number to generate the UUID.
+For editions other than the JavaScript edition, by default the UUID is generated via "Soft Binding" which means the gathered device information is combined with a random number to generate the UUID.
 This random number is only cached on the devie and not sent anywhere.
 This means

-* With the UUID alone, it is impossible to know the actual hardware information thus ensures privacy
+* With the UUID alone, it is impossible to know the actual device information thus ensures privacy
-* If the cached random number is accidently lost, the UUID will fail to identify this device and it'll be regarded as a new device
+* If the cached random number is accidentally lost, the UUID will fail to identify this device and it'll be regarded as a new device

-If you don't mind sharing the hardware information with `LTS` , you can also generate UUID via "Hard Binding".
+If you don't mind sharing the device information with `LTS` , you can also generate UUID via "Hard Binding".

 ### Hard Binding

+"Hard Binding" means a UUID is directly generated with the collected device information (only for Desktop/Server/Mobile/Embeded editions).

+* Desktop/Server/Embeded: the CPU ID and OS ID are collected
+* Mobile: the unique device string provided by the device itself is collected

-"Hard Binding" means a UUID is directly generated with the collected hardware information (only for editions other than the JavaScript edition).
-The good news is that as long as the core hardware on the device remains unchanged, it will always be recognized by `LTS` , the bad news is that `LTS` can decrypt the UUID to obtain the actual hardware informaiton.
+The good news is that as long as you don't change the CPU or reinstall the operating system, a device will always be recognized by `LTS` , the bad news is that `LTS` can decrypt the UUID to obtain the actual device informaiton.

 ### Questions